FallibleInc/blog/_posts/2016-05-10-otp-based-authentication.md

 * unlimited verification attempts are allowed (brute force)
 * sometimes re-send OTP API sends back the `OTP` in the API response

-This can lead your account to be comprised and hence access all your details which you have save in your account, access wallets in your account, place order on your behalf etc.
+This can lead your account to be comprised and hence access all your details which you have saved in your account, access wallets in your account, place order on your behalf etc.

 We have built a tool to capture such badly implemented OTP systems.
 ![otp_tool.png]({{site.baseurl}}/otp_tool.png)